cossatot/slip_rate_calculator/README.md

 definitely random enough for statistical robustness.
 This option is set through a check box, and a numerical value to be used is typed in the field.

-`Force Increasing`: This ensures that the ages and offsets for each iteration are monotonically increasing.
+`Force increasing data`: This ensures that the ages and offsets for each iteration are monotonically increasing.
 It does *not* ensure that the best-fit rates will be everywhere positive, although it strongly increases the likelihood of this.

-`Slip Reversal Check`: This was supposed to do something that didn't end up getting implemented, probably a statistical test to see whether a slip reversal occurred.
-It may get modified or deleted in the future.
+`Allow slip reversals`: This box allows the sign of the slip rate to change.
+It defaults to `False`.

 #### Importing and exporting
 There are two buttons that do this exactly.
 They open up `File Open`-type dialongs that